mdreece/Quick-HDRI-Controls/README.md

  - IF set to V-Ray, the View Transform changes to Standard (can be adjusted in panel)

-2. You'll be prompted with your HDRI folders/main directory in the "HDRI Browser" section
+2. You'll be prompted with your HDRI folders/main directory in the "Browser" section

 <img width="232" height="242" alt="image" src="https://github.com/user-attachments/assets/76b663cf-d554-40ef-a308-cdbcffc7f536" />